dustin-mullaney/dustin-mullaney.github.io/_posts/2025-05-05-Tahoma_Fuhrer_Finger.md

 image: assets/post_media/2025-05-05_Tahoma_Fuhrer_Finger/00_preview.jpg
 ---

-# Tahoma (Mt.
-Rainier) - Ingraham Direct to Fuhrer Finger, May 5th 2025

 ### Intro

 In February of 2018, I arrived in Washington for what would be my last IFSA Freeride competition at Crystal Mountain.
 After 5 years of driving  up and down I-70 twice a week for training with my club ski team all winter, I was largely burned out on skiing, and lacking motivation to compete well.
 I was slowly realizing that I was better suited for endurance sport, and my mediocre comp skiing only confirmed that notion.
 Though I was ready to move on from freeride and prioritize my running, the trip planted a seed that would come to shape my life 6 years later.